electric-eloquence/fepper/README.md

 your original installation was forked from a downstream repository.
 Pulling from a downstream repository may overwrite custom code specific to your project so don't do it!

-If not updating with Git, you'll need to copy the latest package over the old.
-Be sure to take care that "dot"-prefixed hidden files at the root level are _not_ overwritten.
-These are important configuration files specific to each user's instance.

 ### <a id="configure"></a>Configure
 Edit `pref.yml` to customize preferences and to view further documentation in